 By: Brandon Shulleeta

 CHARLOTTESVILLE, Va.
-(Reuters) – At least one person was killed after white nationalists clashed with counter-demonstrators in Charlottesville, Virginia, on Saturday, prompting the governor to declare an emergency and halt a rally to protest the planned removal of a Confederate general's statue from a public park.
+(Reuters) – At least one person was killed after white nationalists clashed with counter-demonstrators in Charlottesville, Virginia, on Saturday, prompting the governor to declare an emergency and halt a rally over removing a Confederate general's statue from a public park.

 Tensions in the city intensified hours after the melee when at least one vehicle plowed a crowd of people gathered in a street two blocks from the park.
 Multiple people were injured in the incident, the Charlottesville Police Department said on its Facebook page.

 It was not clear whether this incident was connected to the earlier confrontations.
 But a video shown on CNN appeared to show a silver sedan driving at high speed into the crowd before reversing.